Retail format: Retail type by product

-Types of retail outlet by product type

 Retail types by marketing strategy

 Types of retail outlets (retail shops, retail stores) by marketing strategy include:

 Arcade

 A shopping arcade refers to a group of retail outlets operating under a covered walkway.
 Arcades are similar to shopping malls, although they typically comprise a smaller number of outlets.
 Shopping arcades were the evolutionary precursor to the shopping mall, and were very fashionable in the late 19th century.
 Stylish men and women would promenade around the arcade, stopping to window shop, making purchases and also taking light refreshments in one of the arcade's tea-rooms.

 Arcades offered fashionable men and women opportunities to 'be seen' and to socialise in a relatively safe environment.
 Arcades continue to exist as a distinct type of retail outlet.
 Historic 19th-century arcades have become popular tourist attractions in cities around the world.
 Amusement arcades, also known as penny arcades in the US, is more modern incarnation of the eighteenth and nineteenth century shopping arcade.